h0a/Github-Page-Template/README.md

 ## To-do
-* Customize size/shape of profile picture
+* Customize size/shape and hover of profile picture

 ## Note